HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --annotations-file or -af
-      gives a text file each line of which contains genome number and path to the corresponding GFF file seperated by one space.
+      a text file each line of which contains genome number and path to the corresponding GFF file seperated by one space.
       Genomes are numbered in the same order they have been added to the pangenome.
 The protein sequence of the annotated genes